Single Path One-Shot Neural Architecture Search with Uniform Sampling: Review of NAS Approaches

-\paragraph{Weight Sharing Approaches} Recent NAS approaches adopt a common \emph{weight sharing} strategy~\cite{cai2018proxylessnas,liu2018darts,wu2018fbnet,xie2018snas,bender2018understanding,brock2017smash,zhang2018you,pham2018efficient}.
+Recent NAS approaches adopt a \emph{weight sharing} strategy~\cite{cai2018proxylessnas,liu2018darts,wu2018fbnet,xie2018snas,bender2018understanding,brock2017smash,zhang2018you,pham2018efficient}.
 The architecture search space $\mathcal{A}$ is encoded in a \emph{supernet}\footnote{``Supernet'' is used as a general concept in this work.
 It has different names and implementation in previous approaches.}, denoted as $\mathcal{N}(\mathcal{A},W)$, where $W$ is the weights in the supernet.
 The supernet is trained once.
 All architectures inherit their weights directly from $W$.
 Thus, they share the weights in their common graph nodes.
-Fine tuning of an architecture is performed in need, (e.g., \cite{pham2018efficient}) but no training from scratch is incurred.
+Fine tuning of an architecture is performed in need, but no training from scratch is incurred.
 Therefore, architecture search is fast and suitable for large datasets like ImageNet.

 Most weight sharing approaches convert the discrete architecture search space into a continuous one~\cite{wu2018fbnet,cai2018proxylessnas,liu2018darts,xie2018snas,zhang2018you}.
 Formally, space $\mathcal{A}$ is relaxed to $\mathcal{A}(\theta)$, where $\theta$ denotes the continuous parameters that represent the \emph{distribution} of the architectures in the space.
 Note that the new space subsumes the original one, $\mathcal{A}\subseteq\mathcal{A}(\theta)$.
 An architecture sampled from $\mathcal{A}(\theta)$ could be invalid in $\mathcal{A}$.